 Ours is a long history.
 We were the first to put Dupont ™Kevlar® aramid fibers inside jeans and have the patent to prove it.
 It all started with a rider's rider, called Hal Baxter.

-Hal Baxter began marketing his new invention, Draggin' Jeans in 1996.
+Hal invented what we now know as Kevlar-lined jeans and began marketing them as Draggin' Jeans in 1996.
 The now famous image of Hal dragging behind a pick-up truck comes from his early R&D. Unsatisfied with sandbags, Hal put his ass on the line, literally, knowing that only a genuine body would provide realistic weight distribution for testing seam strength and pressure points.
 After several revisions, Draggin' Jeans were born.

 Hal developed Draggin' Jeans as an alternative to hot, bulky, leathers.
-Perfect for those times when leather is too much of a hassle.
-Draggin' Jeans are lined with Dupont ™Kevlar® aramid fibers that, on a strength to weight basis, are five times stronger than steel.
-Soft and pliable, Dupont™ Kevlar® aramid fibers line the knees and seat of our jeans in a knitted protective layer, providing superior protection where you need it most.
+Lining his jeans with Dupont ™Kevlar® aramid fibers that, on a strength to weight basis, are five times stronger than steel, Hal brought unprecedented comfort to protective motorcycle clothing.
+Soft and pliable, Dupont™ Kevlar® aramid fibers were perfect for lining traditional denim and providing the protection riders need to see them through an unwanted roadside slide.